As Swedish central bank fights deflation, housing bubble worries mount

 “Accelerating, inexplicable price increases in combination with speculation in the market is a bad sign,” he said.
 “That is what makes me worried, which I wasn’t a few years ago.”

 Not everyone sees a bubble forming.
-Skeptics say the market has been distorted by lack of building in past decades rather than too-easy credit.
+Sceptics say the market has been distorted by lack of building in past decades rather than too-easy credit.

 Stockholm authorities estimate 16,000 homes must be built per year for the next decade to catch up with population growth.
 Half a million people are expected to move to the region by 2030 - not counting record numbers of asylum seekers.